rendrjs/rendrjs.github.io/_view/parentView.md

 example: View.parentView
 ---

-Stores a reference to the view that this exists in.
+Stores a reference to the view in which this view exists.
 This will be `undefined` for the highest level view.